 Book marketing is the process of promoting, selling, and increasing awareness about your book.
 It involves promotion techniques, advertising strategies, and outreach.
 If you're learning how to become an author, book marketing is part of the process!

 A book marketing plan relies on differentiated, specific strategies to get your book into the hands of your target audience (this is who you wrote your book for!).

-Effectively marketing your book will ensure your book reaches the right readers (those you can help the most), promotes your author name, and allows you to grow your platform.
+Effectively marketing your book will ensure your book reaches the right readers, promote your name, and allow you to grow your author platform.

 Book Marketing vs Book Promotion

 The terms book marketing and book promotion essentially refer to the same concept, and the phrases are often used interchangeably.

 Book marketing should be viewed as the “big picture” and can include an overall plan with specific strategies and tactics.